Resident234/php.net/pages/www.php.net_features.file-upload.errors.php.md

 ```

 -----
 Also, ctype_digit fails, but is_int works.
-If you&apos;re wondering... no, it doesn&apos;t make any sense.
+If you're wondering... no, it doesn't make any sense.

 To Schoschie: